mgcooper/icemodel/icemodel/+icemodel/+forcing/+reconstruct/README.md

   - **Cadence.** Guarded PROMICE 15-minute staging is collapsed to hourly source postings for planning and reconstruction.
 Observed values and their provenance remain exact held copies over the original four-sample support;
     filled values use the policy-approved mean-preserving disaggregation.
+Wind disaggregation enforces the same 0.1 m/s lower bound as `metchecks`, so a valid hourly posting cannot synthesize singular calm quarter-hours.
 The canonical runtime artifact is published only at 15 minutes, and runtime discovery rejects every other `opts.dt`.
 When several staged windows exist, saved timetable coverage—not MAT-file size—selects the widest.